0zero/DogBreedClassifier/README.md

 4. Wait for the app to return the model's prediction and see if you agree with its findings.

 :information_source: The app can take a bit of time to get going the first time around.
-I need to improve this by adding some caching. :information_source:
+Caching may improve this. :information_source:

 ### Notebook run Instructions: